Reliable Care for a Nuclear Stress Test in Williamsport, PA

 What to Expect with a Nuclear Stress Test at UPMC Susquehanna

-A nuclear stress test may be performed at a Susquehanna Health hospital.
+A nuclear stress test may be performed at a UPMC Susquehanna hospital.
 The test can take anywhere from two to five hours.
 Before the test begins, a technician will put an intravenous line (IV) into your arm or hand, then place electrodes on your arms, legs and chest.
 These are connected by wires to an electrocardiogram machine which records the electrical activity of your heart.
 You’ll also wear a blood pressure cuff on your arm during the test.

 During the exercise portion of the test, you’ll likely walk on a treadmill at various speeds.
 You’ll continue exercising until your heart has reached a target mark or you develop symptoms that don’t allow you to continue (such as chest pain, dizziness, severe shortness of breath, etc).